TheKamboy/Simple-Console-Menu/README.md

 # Simple-Console-Menu
 A Simple Console Menu for Go

-How to install:
+How to install (may be a piece of shit):
-`go install github.com/TheKamboy/Simple-Console-Menu@latest`
+`go install github.com/TheKamboy/Simple-Console-Menu@main`

 # How to use